Northern Light Infantry Regiment: First Kashmir war (1947–1948)

 Muhammad Baber Khan, the Honorary Captain, fought in the 1947–1948 Kashmir War.
 The British government gave the Maharaja of Kashmir control over Gilgit Agency upon partition.
 At Gilgit, Brigadier Ghansara Singh arrived to assume the role of Governor.
 Major General H L Scott, the Kashmiri chief of military staff, later joined as well.
 The Gilgit Scouts, who were all Muslim, supported Pakistan's entry.
 Honorary Captain Muhammad Baber Khan convened a meeting of Gilgit scouts junior commissioned officers in the junior commissioned officers' mess on October 31, 1947, in the afternoon.
 At this meeting, it was resolved to overthrow the dogra rule.

 The governor gave himself up on November 1, 1947.
 The Muslim company of Captain Hassan Khan's 6 Jammu Kahmir infantry battalion, which was traveling from Bunji to Gilgit, joined the scouts as well.
 The scouts set Partab Bridge on fire and attacked, destroying the dogra check post.
 After deserting, the Sikh and dogra components were apprehended.
 Consequently, 27000 square miles were freed from Dogra Raj.
 Major Muhammad Tufail Shaheed (Nishan-i-Haider), Honorary Captain Muhammad Baber Khan of the 1st Northern Light Infantory Regiment, who was instrumental in the 1947 fight of liberation from Dogra Raj, was then assigned as the force's commander.

-Soviet-Afghan War (1979–1989)

-Following the Soviet Union's invasion of Afghanistan in 1979, the United States, United Kingdom, Pakistan and Israel launched Operation Cyclone, in which they financed and armed the Afghan mujahideen to prevent Afghanistan from becoming a Soviet satellite state and subsequently threaten Pakistan (a U.S. ally in the Cold War).
-Here, with primarily Saudi Arabian and American financing, the Northern Light Infantry trained Afghan mujahideen fighters in Gilgit−Baltistan before sending them back to Afghanistan with state-of-the-art armaments to fight the Soviet military.